mkashifse/form-wizard/README.md

 ### .wizard : {steps:[]}

-swizard is a reactive object which the whole data structure of all the pages of the wizard.
+wizard is a reactive object which hold the whole data structure of all the pages in form wizard.

 ### .formValues :{key:value ..}